teslazonda/leetcode/README.md

 # Leetcode Solutions in Ruby
-Solutions are optimal runtime implemented in Ruby
+Solutions are usually optimal runtime implemented in Ruby Feedback Appreciated!